 • Fidelity Freedom Index 2070 Fund (FRBVX)

-That last product, Fidelity Freedom Index Income Fund, is designed for people who have reached retirement, and it boasts the most conservative asset blend.
-When a Fidelity Freedom Index target-date fund expires, it merges with Fidelity Freedom Index Income.
+That last product, Fidelity Freedom Index Retirement Fund, is designed for people who have reached retirement, and it boasts the most conservative asset blend.
+When a Fidelity Freedom Index target-date fund expires, it merges with Fidelity Freedom Index Retirement.

 Want to learn more about Fidelity Freedom Funds?
 Check out the Fidelity provider site.